 Between conviction and sentencing, you may be required to undergo an evaluation designed to determine whether a treatment program would be appropriate.
-A treatment program must be approved by the court.
-The typical treatment class is held one hour a week for 36 weeks, for a total of 36 hours.
-At the conclusion of the class, you will be subject to a mandatory evaluation.
+Treatment class can range from 24 to 48 classes.
+After the class, you should be subject to a mandatory evaluation.

 If you are facing domestic violence charges, Christian A. Schwaner is your Colorado Springs domestic violence attorney.
 With over 20 years of experience in criminal law, Christian Schwaner has the knowledge and insights needed to navigate the complexities of domestic violence cases.

 We understand the emotional toll these charges can take, and we are committed to providing legal support every step of the way.
 We believe in your right to a fair defense and will use every tool at our disposal to ensure the best possible outcome.